milhud/dji-drone-person-tracker/README.md

 It works on my computer, but there has been difficulty reproducing it on another machine with the deprecated Tello app.
 Instead, you can activate the video stream with the header library tello.hpp.
 The files you need should be in fix/

-For this, you must install FFmpeg from [here](https://ffmpeg.org/download.html) and add the bin folder to the system PATH  (a tutorial is given [here](https://www.youtube.com/watch?v=6sim9aF3g2c)).
-This will allow you to stream the drone's camera feed to OBS and use it as a virtual camera.
 Then, connect to the drone's Wifi.

 Restart your computer and run the following commands from terminal (in the /fix directory):

 ```
 tello_camera_fix.exe
-ffplay -i udp://0.0.0.0:11111
 ```
-(as the Tello drone streams at this IP).

-Then on OBS, click +, go to Sources, select Media Source, uncheck local file and enter `udp://0.0.0.0:11111` as the input.
+Then on OBS, click +, go to Sources, select Media Source, uncheck local file and enter `udp://0.0.0.0:11111` as the input (or whatever IP you want it to be).
 Press OK.
+Then, press Tools -> Start Virtual Camera.

 This should start a virtual camera, and you can continue using the program outlined in the steps above.